ibexa/documentation-user/docs/personalization/segment_management.md

     You can add an unlimited number of children in one parent group.

 - **AND** - use when you want to intersect two or more values for a particular segment.
 All set conditions must be met.
-- **OR** - use when you want to broaden results; one of the conditions must be fulfilled.
+- **OR** - use when you want to broaden results, one of the conditions must be fulfilled.

 Nested (child) segments can have different conditions from their parent.
 However, the relation between parent and child is always `AND`.
 Use them to create sub-segment groups which narrow down filtering of recommendations to specific traits of your users.